clclab/clclab-website/README.md

 So to update the website, we have to do two things: (1) change something in the folder `jekyll` (a blogpost, say).
 Then (2) run Jekyll to generate an updated version of the website.
 Step (2) is now done by hand, but we want to automate this later.
-*For now, this means that new changes to the repository are not directly visible on the (demo) site [bacor.nl/clc](http://bacor.nl/clc).*
+*For now, this means that new changes to the repository are not directly visible on the website*

 ## How is the site structured?
 You only have to look at the folder `jekyll`, the rest is for development (javascripting, styling, etc).